jedipunkz/kubectl-fuzzy-login/README.md

 ## Usage

-There are two main ways to use kubectl-login-pod:
+There are two main ways to use kubectl-fuzzy-login:

 ### Login to a pod across all namespaces: